sictweb/web222/weeks/week04/README.md

 ## Using Objects: creating sets to track arbitrary lists

-Another common use of `Object`s, and their unique property keys, is to keep track of a sets, for example to count an unknown number of items.
+Another common use of `Object`s, and their unique property keys, is to keep track of a sets, for example to count or keep track of an unknown number of items.
 Consider the following program, which tracks how many times each character appears within a `String`.
 The code uses the `[]` operator to allow for the keys to be created and accessed via a variable (`char`).
 Without an `Object` we would have to hard-code variables for each separate letter.